felipejoribeiro/this-person-docs/programming/linux/change_log/red_notebook/001_2021_05_18_installation.md

 Then, it was installed the following packages:
 - base
 - base-devel
-- linux-lts
+- linux
-- linux-lts-headers
+- linux-headers
 - linux-firmware
 - intel-ucode
 - git
 - vim
 - sudo

-- dialog
+Then configured locales and language.

 Then I configured the hostname and hosts.